CenturyLinkLabs/building/README.md

 building
 ==========
-Build a Docker container for any app using Heroku Buildpacks
+A simple dev tool CLI for building Docker containers for any app using Heroku Buildpacks

 Install
 -------